wire-elements/modal/README.md

 ```

 ## Alpine
-Livewire Elements Modal requires [Alpine](https://github.com/alpinejs/alpine) and the plugin[Focus](https://alpinejs.dev/plugins/focus).
+Livewire Elements Modal requires [Alpine](https://github.com/alpinejs/alpine) and the plugin [Focus](https://alpinejs.dev/plugins/focus).
 You can use the official CDN to quickly include Alpine:

 ```html
 <!-- Focus plugin -->